Christopher Bevans: Early life and education

 Christopher Bevans was born in Brooklyn, New York City to parents of Jamaican and Belizean descent.
-He grew up in Rochester, New York graduating from Gates Chili HS in 1991.
+He grew up in Rochester, New York, graduating from Gates Chili High School in 1991.
 His grandmother was a dressmaker in the 1960s and 70s.
 Bevans grew up around her business and industry, which caused him to become interested.
 While doing art, he would ask his grandmother for both assistance and materials.
 He and his family moved out of the city for a period of time while his father got a job with Kodak.
 Bevans started as an apprentice to a tailor as a teenager and became the shop's owner at 19.
 Bevans was the sole owner of a shoe repair shop, which did not do well, with Bevans owing this to his inexperience in running a small business.

 Bevans returned to New York City for his education, majoring in textiles at the Fashion Institute of Technology (FIT) and working as a freelance tailor in fashion and advertising, including Ang Lee's work for BMW Films and as a dresser at Bryant Park.